tohenk/node-identity-fingerprint/README.md

-# node-identity-fingerprint
+# About

-Fingerprint identity acquisition and identification
+Perform fingerprint identity acquisition and identification using Digital Persona U.are.U SDK.